The following article is written by Anastasiia Mishustina, OCHIS´s communications manager, copywriter and freelance illustrator.

 After a successful Kickstarter campaign, the brand finally started growing, opened up its own production site and started improving the technology behind the coffee glasses.
 Unfortunately, all that happened just a week before the COVID-19 quarantine hit Ukraine, so the brand was off to a rough patch.

-Currently, the production process looks something like this: Kyiv’s coffee shops give their used coffee grounds to the production team.
+Currently, the production process looks something like this: coffee shops in our capital Kyiv give their used coffee grounds to the production team.
 The raw material dries up and gets mixed with natural oils to form a new plant-based compound that is waterproof, has a matte texture and keeps the coffee aroma for months to come.
 The formula remains a secret.
 Thanks to the unique production technology invented by Max, each frame is a combination of functionality, design and green innovation, making all Ochis eco-conscious, ergonomic and universal — a sustainable staple accessory and a new word in the sphere of optics.

 The company finds it crucial to combine the high quality of eyewear with practical and timeless design.
 Being environmentally conscious and aware of the pollution traditionally brought on by the optical industry, Ochis wanted to put forward a new type of glasses: eco-conscious, ergonomic and universal — a sustainable staple accessory.
 They firmly believe that design is only as good as it is sustainable.
 The glasses are photodegradable (they technically don't fall under the biodegradable category because of their breaking down speed).
 So it's a degradable biopolymer that is entirely safe for the environment.

-Despite the full-scale war waged on Ukraine by Russia in February 2022, Ochis continue working.
+Despite the full-scale war waged on Ukraine by Russia in February 2022, Ochis continues working.
 A part of the team has relocated to Berlin, but the production is still Kyiv-based, meaning that the company defies constant electricity cuts and air raid alerts.
 This also disrupted the supply chain for a while back in spring, but new solutions had to be found quickly.

 Now Ochis is back to shipping worldwide and even had a new collection come out in summer of 2022.
 The capsule "Tsvit" (meaning ‘bloom’ in Ukrainian) is dedicated to Ukraine’s resilience in the face of a brutal war on its freedom and identity.
 It was born as a way to preserve the beauty of their native land by combining used coffee grounds and Ukrainian field flowers in a single frame.
 Each frame and case in this collection is covered by three different flower petal options.
 The yellow sunflower stands for the unshakable will ('volya' in Ukrainian).
 Red marigolds represent infinite strength (syla).
 The blue cornflowers symbolize beauty (krasa).
 Each pair is unique thanks to the unpredictable ways that the patterns reveal themselves through the process of polishing.